Byoel/Bio/README.md

-The picture for site are temporary using if you are owner/artis of this art contact me via discord : nae_byeol
+The images for the site are temporary.
+If you are the owner or artist of this artwork, please contact me via Discord : nae_byeol